Cats in New Zealand: National Cat Management Strategy Group

+Feral cats

 Apart from two species of bats, New Zealand did not have any land-based mammals until settlement by the Māori and by European people.
 As a consequence, birds and even insects took over the ecological niche normally filled by mammals.
 The introduced mammals, including cats, became invasive species that severely affected the native wildlife.

 It is estimated that feral cats have been responsible for the extinction of six endemic bird species and over 70 localised subspecies, as well as depleting the populations of bird and lizard species.
 The extinction of Lyall's wren is a case of bird extinction due to predation by cats.
 The extinction of the birds is often blamed on the lighthouse keeper's cat alone, but cats had become established in 1894 when a single pregnant female landed on the island, so it is likely that it was a result of the whole cat population.

 Cats are problematic on other islands as well.
-It was speculated that cats would have caused the extinction of the kakapo on Stewart Island / Rakiura, had the birds not been moved to other islands.
+It was speculated that cats would have caused the extinction of the kākāpō on Stewart Island / Rakiura, had the birds not been moved to other islands.
 The introduction of cats on to Mangere, Herekopare and Raoul Islands caused localised extinctions of bird species.
 After cats were eradicated from Little Barrier Island, the local bird populations increased and North Island saddlebacks were successfully reintroduced.

 Feral cats are the principal threat to the critically endangered black stilt and as of February 2010 only 85 birds remain, largely in the Mackenzie Basin.
 After the illegal introduction of rabbit haemorrhagic disease (RCD) into New Zealand, rabbit numbers were reduced dramatically for a period of time.
 When the rabbit numbers in the Mackenzie Basin were low, feral cats switched from preying on rabbits to preying on native fauna, including the black stilt.
 A trapping programme for cats and other predators that threatened the black stilt population was instigated by the Department of Conservation.

 The impact of feral cats on species other than birds is not as well documented although in 2010 the Department of Conservation discovered that a feral cat was responsible for killing over 100 endangered New Zealand short-tailed bats over a seven-day period in a forested area on the southern slope of Mount Ruapehu.

 In 2020 the Hamilton City Council opened a $100,000 fund to desex and home feral cats in the city.

+In July 2024, New Zealand started a competition and killed nearly 400 feral cats to protect wildlife.